MichaelDraughon/MNIST-Classifier/README.md

 If you want to run this code, download Anaconda and use Spyder to run this, Anaconda comes with tensorflow pre-installed along with a bunch of other useful libraries for python.

+Just a quick overview of what the code does:
+The MNIST dataset is about 60000 images that are 28x28 pixels, and they all contain handwritten numbers, the goal of this AI is to be able to recognize and categorize each number based on what it thinks it is (at the end of training if you run it, it will tell you the accuracy of it).
+With the current parameters that I have in the AI, it gets about 90% accuracy each time you run it.
+Fell free to download this and experiment with the parameters and see if you can do better!